-Whatever you choose to call the holiday, 2017 is a good year to learn more about the American presidency and how “the personal, public, ceremonial and executive actions” of our presidents “have had a huge impact on the course of history” (“American Presidency”).
+Whatever you choose to call the holiday, now is a good time to learn more about the American presidency and how “the personal, public, ceremonial and executive actions” of our presidents “have had a huge impact on the course of history” (“American Presidency”).

 “The American Presidency: A Glorious Burden.”
 The National Museum of American History, Smithsonian, americanhistory.si.edu/exhibitions/american-presidency.